 I love a contrast, so I obviously considered a dark color for my walls.
-I already have a black dinning room (check that out here) and I didn’t think my bedroom had enough natural light to pull it off.
+Ultimately, I didn’t think my bedroom had enough natural light to pull it off and I already have a black dinning room (check that out here) I really wanted to keep the walls light and bright, but I really wanted a contrast.
 That’s why I decided to paint the crown molding black.
-I really wanted to keep the walls light and bright, but I really wanted a contrast.
-I din’t want to redo everything and end up back in the same spot – boring.
+I just didn’t want to redo everything and end up back in the same spot – boring.

-I had recently finished a little redo in the bathroom across the hall.
-You can see that here.
-I used the same paint on the cabinets in this bathroom that I used on the crown molding molding.
-I also painted the fireplace the same color.
+Since I had recently finished a little redo in the bathroom across the hall and I wanted this area of my house to coordinate, I used the same paint from the bathroom cabinets on the crown molding and the fireplace.
+You can see that bathroom here.

 Drum roll.
 Here’s the paint I used.
 Rust-oleum Chalked in Charcoal.

 Yep.
 Chalk paint.
 On my crown molding.
 That’s what I did.
 I certainly had to talk my painter into this one.
 After he primed, he did two coats of the charcoal and one coat of the topcoat.
 He sure did.